 Having a cloud storage tool has become a requirement today, and the fact that there are endless options to choose from makes the whole deal even more attractive.

 These solutions work well with other apps and services, making sure your data is for your eyes only.
-A wide range of advanced capabilities is another plus.
+A wide range of advanced features and capabilities is another plus.

-When it comes to choosing the best cloud storage service, you have to make a choice based on whether you want to use the service for personal or business use.
+When it comes to choosing the best cloud storage service, you have to make a choice based on whether you want the service for personal or business use.

-When picking an option for personal use, you only have to consider your list of demands, budget, and preferences, and you’re done.
-Choosing a business plan, on the contrary, is more complex.
+Choosing a business storage solution can be pretty complex.
+When picking an option for personal use, though, you only have to consider your list of demands, budget, and preferences, and you’re done.

 In this guide, we’ll present a list of the five best personal cloud storage tools, along with how you can find the perfect match for yourself.